en3sis/project-skeleton/readme.md

 Run [Browser-sync](https://www.browsersync.io/) and watch SASS files.
 ```
 ~ grunt
 ```
 ###### For production:

 Use the task

 ```
 ~ grunt dist
 ```
-This will generate a style.min.css file and and inline the HTML files
+This will generate a style.min.css file and and in-line the HTML files.

+**NOTE:** You still need to manualy link the .min.css inside the inlined HTML File for now (fix in next relase)

 ## Grunt taks ##